 3. Symptoms and no test.
 Please fill out the form as more testing options may become available.

 Donors must also meet the standard requirements for blood donation and will be screened at the time of donation.

 San Diego Blood Bank has locations throughout San Diego County.
-Once you are qualified, we will help you find a convenient location.
+Once you are qualified, we will help you find a convenient location to donate.

 What if I don’t have a copy of my test results?

 San Diego Blood Bank can work with your healthcare provider to obtain proper records.

 How many people will my CCP donation help?

 Each plasma donation is usually 800-1000 mL and one dose for a COVID-19 patient is 200-250 mL.
 Your CCP donation can help as many as 3-4 people fight this virus!

 What is the process for donating COVID-19 convalescent plasma (CCP)?

 Plasma is donated through a process called apheresis.
 Your blood is collected and processed in real time to separate the plasma and return the rest of the blood components (red blood cells and platelets) back to you.
 The entire process, including registration and recovering in the canteen area for 15 minutes post donation takes approximately 75 minutes.